-The effective sustainable implementation of development cooperation is the major objectives of the Austrian Development Agency, the operational unit of Austrian Development Cooperation.
-To ensure this, regular evaluations are made of strategies, sectors, instruments, themes, programmes and projects as a way to assure the best possible quality and impact of Austrian development activities.
+The effective sustainable implementation of development cooperation is one of the major objectives of the Austrian Development Agency, the operational unit of Austrian Development Cooperation.
+To ensure this, strategies, sectors, instruments, themes, programmes and projects are evaluated regularly to provide the best possible quality and impact of Austrian development activities.

 Aiming at effectiveness and sustainability

-Evaluations facilitate learning and help Austrian Development Agency (ADA) as well as the Federal Ministry for Europe, Integration and Foreign Affairs (MFA)and other partner organisations to make their work as effective as possible.
+Evaluations facilitate learning and help the Austrian Development Agency (ADA) as well as the Federal Ministry for European and International Affairs and other partner organisations to make their work as effective as possible.
 They assess the quality and the extent to which the Austrian supported interventions have achieved their results so that possible corrective measures can be taken if necessary.

 Taking joint responsibility

-In consultation with the Austrian Development Agency (ADA), the Federal Ministry for Europe, Integration and Foreign Affairs (FMEIA) prepares a two-year evaluation programme for strategic evaluations.
+In consultation with the Austrian Development Agency (ADA), the Federal Ministry for European and International Affairs prepares a two-year evaluation programme for strategic evaluations.
 Project and programme evaluations are carried out directly with project organisations.

 ADA conducts evaluations in keeping with the principles and quality criteria of the OECD Development Assistance Committee (DAC):